vmware-archive/vsphere-storage-for-docker/docs/user-guide/faq.md

 ### How to handle the upgrade manually?

-#### Case 1: No vm-group configured before
+#### Case 1: No vmgroup configured before

-If no vm-group has been configured, user just needs to delete the auth-db file
+If no vmgroup has been configured, user just needs to delete the auth-db file

 Step 1: Remove  auth-db file at /etc/vmware/vmdkops/auth-db